Saisamarth21/Ansible-on-AWS/README.md

 ## 2. SSH into AWS Instances

 - Download an SSH client like [Termius](https://termius.com/download/windows) for SSH access.
-- Connect to each instance using the public IP provided by AWS, the downloaded .pem key file, and your PC name.
+- Connect to each instance using the public IP provided by AWS, the downloaded .pem key file, and PC name according to AWS instance, Usually its `ec2-user` or `ubuntu`.

 ## 3. Setup Ansible on Master Server